StrikingLoo/strikingloo.github.io/wiki/japan-trip.md

 > "Shibuya Crossing, Hachiko's statue, the packed crowds on Takeshita Street or the neon lights of Akihabara in the evening"

-> roaming around and entering random temples/shrines
+> Roaming around and entering random temples/shrines

 List of "things to do" (bucket list)